TonicAudio/Tonic/README.md

 You can browse more synth examples [here](http://github.com/TonicAudio/Tonic/tree/master/Demo/Demo%20Synths)

+### Example Projects

-Currently, Tonic comes with a demo iOS project.
+Tonic comes with three flavors of demo, currently only for OSX.
 We plan to add demo projects for Windows and Linux in the future.

+- Very simple [Standalone Demo](http://github.com/TonicAudio/Tonic/tree/master/Demo/Standalone) for building a non-interactive synth patch that runs from the command line
+- Two [openFrameworks Demos](http://github.com/TonicAudio/Tonic/tree/master/Demo/openFrameworks) for integrating tonic with [openFrameworks](http://www.openframeworks.cc). **Check the README for installation instructions**
+- [iOS Demo](http://github.com/TonicAudio/Tonic/tree/master/Demo/iOS) for making synths on your iPhone/iPad.